DevelAngel/swayr/README.md

 Those spawn a menu program where you can select a window (or workspace, or output, etc.) and act on that.

-* `switch-window` displays all windows in the order urgent first, then last-recently-used, focused last and focuses the selected.
+* `switch-window` displays all windows in the order of urgent windows first, then windows in most-recently-used order, and the currently focused window last.
+The window selected in the menu program will be focused.
-* `steal-window` displays all windows in order urgent first, the last-recently-used, focused last and moves the window into the current workspace.
+* `steal-window` displays all windows in the order or `switch-window` and moves the chosen window into the current workspace.
-* `steal-window-or-container` displays all windows and containers in order urgent first, the last-recently-used, focused last and moves the window or container into the current workspace.
+* `steal-window-or-container` displays all windows and containers moves the window or container into the current workspace.
-* `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
+* `switch-workspace` displays all workspaces in MRU order and switches to the selected one.
 * `switch-output` shows all outputs in the menu and focuses the selected one.
 * `switch-workspace-or-window` displays all workspaces and their windows and